Fatman (2020 film): Production

 Ian and Eshom Nelms originally wrote the screenplay for Fatman in 2006, and had been shopping it around for over 10 years.
 On May 8, 2019, it was announced that Gibson would play Santa Claus in the film.
 On January 29, 2020, it was announced that Walton Goggins had joined the cast, and Marianne Jean-Baptiste joined the following month.

-Principal photography occurred in the Ottawa Valley (Ontario and Quebec, Canada) and in the towns of Carleton Place and Mississippi Mills in February 2020.
+Principal photography occurred at the beginning of 2020 in Ottawa, Ontario, including the Ottawa Valley region and the towns of Carleton Place and Mississippi Mills in February 2020.
+Production wrapped just prior to the widespread film industry shutdowns caused by the COVID-19 pandemic.
 The climactic shootout sequence took four days to film, with the temperature hitting as low as 36 below zero Celsius.

 Release

 Saban Films acquired the film's United States distribution rights in September 2020.
 It was released in the United States in select theaters on November 13, 2020.
 It also received a limited release in Australia on November 19, 2020.

 Fatman was released via digital download on November 17, 2020.
 It was also released on video-on-demand on November 24, 2020.